ajlorans/bgeChatbot/README.md

 - `/prisma` - Database schema and migrations
 - `/public` - Static assets
 - `/src/__tests__` - Test files organized by category

+## Socket.io Communication Architecture

+The live-agent-session-ending branch implements an enhanced Socket.io architecture:

+1. **Multi-channel Delivery**: Messages are sent through multiple channels to ensure delivery:

+   - Direct to specific session rooms
+   - To role-based rooms (agents/customers)
+   - Global broadcasts as fallback

+2. **Room Management**:

+   - Users are automatically added to role-based rooms upon connection
+   - Session IDs are explicitly converted to strings for consistent room naming
+   - Sessions have dedicated rooms for targeted communication

+3. **Message Deduplication**:

+   - Messages are checked for duplicates by ID
+   - Content-based duplicate detection prevents similar messages
+   - Timestamp proximity checks prevent duplicates with different IDs

+4. **Fallback Mechanisms**:
+   - Periodic polling refreshes data if socket events are missed
+   - Session status is periodically checked to detect changes
+   - System messages are generated for important events like chat ending

 ## Contributing